5 Things Not To Like About Private School

 Having Classes 6 Days A Week

-Boarding schools operate seven days a week.
-There's no escaping that fact.
-So it makes sense to spread the academic work over six days especially when Wednesday afternoons are given over to sports.
-Because of that Saturday morning classes are pretty common.
+Boarding schools operate seven days a week—there's no escaping that fact.
+So, it makes sense to spread the academic work over six days, especially when Wednesday afternoons are given to sports.
+Because of that, Saturday morning classes are pretty standard.
 Saturday afternoons are for sports.
-Most day schools will hold sports activities and some classes on Saturdays as well.
+Most day schools will hold sports activities and some classes on Saturdays.

 The Work Load and Homework

-Most private schools by definition are college preparatory.
+Most private schools, by definition, are college preparatory.
 And they take that mission very seriously.
-Small classes and highly qualified, experienced faculty who generally design their own curricula mean that you do some pretty intense academic work.
+Small classes and highly qualified, experienced faculty who generally design their curricula mean that you do some pretty intense academic work.
 AP courses are the centerpieces of the college prep track.
-Schools with an international flavor gravitate to the IB program which offers a more global view of academics.
-So, if you don't like working hard, there's plenty to not like at private school.
+Schools with an international flavor gravitate to the IB program, which offers a more global view of academics.
+So, if you don't like working hard, there's plenty to not pick at private school.

 The Expense

-Saving the worst to last, the cost of private school is definitely a bitter pill to swallow.
-If you approach it from a cost-benefit ratio perspective, the expense factor becomes much more palatable.
+Saving the worst for last, the cost of private school is a bitter pill to swallow.
+However, approaching it from a cost-benefit ratio perspective makes the expense factor much more palatable.
 Why?
 Because investing in your child's education virtually gives her a solid foundation for life.
 And that is a good thing.
-What she makes of that investment is another thing totally.
+What she makes of that investment is another thing.

 So, in conclusion, what's not to like about private school?
-As you can see, not too much once you take a closer look.
+Once you take a closer look, not much.

 comments powered by Disqus